-From corporate leadership and fundraising to public information officer and researcher, an MA in Applied Communication will strengthen your skills and open doors to new opportunities.
-We invite students to participate in our mission to foster the co-creation of better social worlds through positive communication.
+From corporate leadership and fundraising to communications director, public information officer, or researcher, our fully online Master of Arts in Applied Communication will strengthen your skills and open doors to new opportunities.
+Our two-year program is meant to serve both working adults/professionals & the traditional student, as we invite students to participate in our mission to foster the co-creation of better social worlds through positive communication.

-Applied communication looks at how communication theory and principles can be used to better the communication that takes place in a variety of contexts.
-In our graduate program, we focus primarily on interpersonal and organizational contexts.
+We engage in this mission by applying communication theory across interpersonal, organizational, and community contexts.
 Students learn to apply theory to everyday situations in order to improve communication within those situations, using various research methodologies, with an emphasis on qualitative and case study methods.

-Our program builds community while focusing on asking three big questions across our course work:
+Our program builds community by focusing on asking three big questions: